davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 Okay, so there is some message, it has already been sent, and once it is delivered, no matter when it is delivered, we can still be undecided.

-But how we be undecided still?
+But can how we be undecided still?
 Clearly sometimes the message arrives and we choose blue, other times it arrives and we choose red.
 What affects the decision?
 It can’t be something about the message itself -- it has already been sent!
 The only thing that can affect it is the state of the receiving node, which can only be changed by some other message.

-So there must be some second message now, where if that second message arrives first, then we decide one way, or if that decider message comes first, then we go the other way.
+So there must be some second message now, which has the ability to affect the outcome.
+If that other message arrives first, then we decide one way, or if it arrives second we go the other way.

 And so boom, no matter what the algorithm is, we have a situation where sometimes the delivery order of two inbound messages for the same node decides what the algorithm decides.
 It is inevitable!